rev-net/memo/memo.md

 #### $BOOP

 10,000 $BOOP per ETH, halvening every 14 days.
 1% split to your favorite onchain cause. pointless otherwise.

+#### $CHAIN_GAME

+An onchain game can route a fee from its smart contracts to a revnet, splitting a fee to the game developer community and the rest to fee payers, guarenteed.

 ### 3.3 Upcoming revnets